MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/dataverse/dataverse-plug-ins-errors.md

 As mentioned in [Handle exceptions in plug-ins](/power-apps/developer/data-platform/handle-exceptions), when you write a plug-in, you should try to anticipate which operations may fail and wrap them in a try-catch block.
 When any errors occur, you should use the <xref:Microsoft.Xrm.Sdk.InvalidPluginExecutionException> to gracefully terminate the operation with an error meaningful to the user.

-A common scenario for this exception is when using the [HttpClient.SendAsync](xref:System.Net.Http.HttpClient.SendAsync%2A) or [HttpClient.GetAsync](xref:System.Net.Http.HttpClient.GetAsync%2A) methods that are asynchronous operations that returns a [Task](xref:System.Threading.Tasks.Task).
+A common scenario for this exception is when using the [HttpClient.SendAsync](xref:System.Net.Http.HttpClient.SendAsync%2A) or [HttpClient.GetAsync](xref:System.Net.Http.HttpClient.GetAsync%2A) methods.
+These [HttpClient](xref:System.Net.Http.HttpClient) methods are asynchronous operations that returns a [Task](xref:System.Threading.Tasks.Task).
 To work in a plug-in where code needs to be synchronous, people may use the [Task&lt;TResult&gt;.Result Property](xref:System.Threading.Tasks.Task%601.Result).
 When an error occurs, `Result` returns an [AggregateException](xref:System.AggregateException).
 An `AggregateException` consolidates multiple failures into a single exception, which can be difficult to handle.
 A better design is to use [Task&lt;TResult&gt;.GetAwaiter()](xref:System.Threading.Tasks.Task.GetAwaiter).[GetResult()](xref:System.Runtime.CompilerServices.TaskAwaiter.GetResult) because it propagates the results as the specific error that caused the failure.

 The following example shows the correct way to manage the exception and an outbound call using the [HttpClient.GetAsync](xref:System.Net.Http.HttpClient.GetAsync%2A) method.
 This plug-in attempts to get the response text for a Uri set in the unsecure config for a step registered for it.